The following information is based on decades of scientific evidence, clinical studies and personal experiences and experiments.

 - Go outside every day especially if you spend most days indoors will work wonders for anyone's health.
 Lack of physical activity and staying in each day is not healthy especially if spent sitting down and inactive which can be a killer in itself!
 Walk in the park, along rivers or by ponds where nature is and avoid polluted busy areas if possible.

 - Daytime Naps.
-To nap or not to nap, that is a question.
-(See 2/6 - Avoid daytime naps).
+To nap or not to nap (See 2/6 - Avoid daytime naps).

 2/6 Things To Avoid During The Day